microsoft/hands-on-lab-acs-teams/docs/workshop.md

 # Lab 1 - Create a call between two ACS users

 In this lab, you will create a call between two users using Azure Communication Services.
+This will be the base to understand how Azure Communication Services works.
+In the next labs, you will use Azure Communication Services in an architecture closed to a real world scenario.

+## Scenario

 ![architecture 1](assets/architecture-lab-1.jpg)